Hard Drive Technology Notes

 – Recovery: ROM swap, ROM transfer, or ROM rebuild.

-– ROM contains unique calibration data including Service Area (SA) location, Head Map, and Head Calibration parameters (Micro Jog, Arm Positioning) for precise head alignment.
+ROM contains unique calibration (adaptive) data including Service Area (SA) location, Head Map, and Head Calibration parameters (Micro Jog, Arm Positioning) for precise head alignment.
+Each drive’s ROM is uniquely matched to its specific hard drive, meaning a replacement PCB will not function correctly without the original ROM data.
+Because of this, one of the following procedures is required when using a donor PCB: ROM swap, ROM transfer, or ROM rebuild.

-– ROM transfer: Copy ROM contents to a blank chip on a new PCB.
+– ROM transfer: Copy the patient ROM contents to the ROM chip on a donor PCB.

-– ROM rebuild: Repair or rebuild firmware modules stored in the ROM.
+– ROM rebuild: Repair or reconstruct the ROM’s adaptive firmware modules using specialized tools.

 HSA / Head Damage